-The integration of spatial data collection into Point-in-Time counts seeks to overcome the challenge of keeping the records about homeless persons in one place.
-It allows communities to devise data-driven approaches for creating homeless service initiatives in their areas.
-Moreover, spatial data collection addresses a common critique of Point-in-Time counts by making counts so much greater than just a means to meet a federal mandate.
+The integration of spatial data collection into Point-in-Time counts allows keeping the records about homeless persons in one place.
+It enables communities to devise data-driven approaches for creating homeless service initiatives in their areas.
+Moreover, spatial data collection addresses a common critique of Point-in-Time counts by making counts so much more than just a means to meet a federal mandate.

 Interested in trying out Mobile Data Collection for your project?
 Sign up here.